prutland68/vendasta-node-sdk/README.md

 - zip_code: string => The zip code / postal code of the business.

-- location: datariver.Geo => The latitude and longitude of the business location.
+- location: Geo => The latitude and longitude of the business location.

 - business_categories: array<string> =>  A list of categories that describes the business the listing represents.